-For women in Dallas who are unhappy with the size, shape, or asymmetry of their chest, breast augmentation may be the perfect solution.
+For women who are unhappy with the size, shape, or asymmetry of their chest, breast augmentation may be the perfect solution.
 Dr. Hopkins is one of the area’s most-respected plastic surgeons and can offer an artistic and detail-oriented hand for every procedure.

 What Are the Benefits of Breast Augmentation?